troclaux/notes/aws.md

 - reliability: ability to recover from failures and maintain availability
   - dynamically acquire computing resources to meet demand
 - high availability: design and implementation of systems that are resilient to failures and can continue operating with minimal downtime
+  - running instances for the same application on at least 2 Availability Zones
   - key characteristics
     - redundancy
     - failover mechanisms